andrey-zherikov/argparse/README.md

 ### Breaking changes

+* Changes in `Config`:

   * Custom error handler function (`Config.errorHandler`) now receives message text with ANSI styling if styling is enabled.
 One can use `argparse.ansi.getUnstyledText` function to remove any styling - this function returns a range of unstyled `string` objects which can be used as is or `join`'ed into a string if  needed: `message.getUnstyledText.join`.

   * `Config.namedArgChar` is renamed to `Config.namedArgPrefix`.

   * `Config.endOfArgs` is renamed to `Config.endOfNamedArgs`.

   * `Config.helpStyle` is renamed to `Config.styling`.

   * `Config.addHelp` is renamed to `Config.addHelpArgument`.

 * `Style.namedArgumentName` is renamed to `Style.argumentName`.